prateekpuri01/ATP-serving-strategy/README.md

 ![](/data_visualizations/first_serve_second_serve_correaltion.png?raw=true)

 The lack of strong correlation, demonstrated by the R^2 coefficient of 0.2, suggests that it may be difficult to globally apply an optimal serving strategy to all ATP players.
 Rather, serving strategies may need to be adjusted to each individual player to account for their first/second serve strengths and weaknesses.

+# Caveats

+There a few assumptions that have been made throughout my modeling.
+Please see the bottom of this document for further details.

 # Serving strategies